Leechikit/fung/README.md

 Fung helps you to kickstart new projects from a remote repertory,lets you quickly set up a project with sensible defaults and best practices.

-To do so,you need to create a remote repertory that contains templates.read more informations about fung templates.
+To do so,you need to create a remote repertory that contains templates.read more informations about [fung templates][fung-templates].

 ## Install